Cultivating a culture of customer connection: A CX Moment with Slack’s Ali Rayl

-Businesses are going through an unprecedented and unpredictable time–almost overnight, whole industries have shifted from being in offices to working from home.
-We’re all trying to work within this new reality as it happens, and this type of change brings with it unknowns for our customers.
-During our most recent ‘CX moment’ chat, we talked to Slack’s Customer Experience VP Ali Rayl about how to help customers and employees adapt.
+Businesses are going through an unprecedented and unpredictable time–almost overnight, whole industries shifted from being in offices to working from home.
+We’re all trying to work within this new reality as it happens, and that kind of change brings with it unknowns for our customers.
+During our most recent “CX Moment” chat, we talked with Slack’s VP of Customer Experience Ali Rayl about how to help customers and employees adapt.
 Here are some of the highlights.

-But even with the uptick in global communication, it’s important to recognise that people may not be as productive as usual.
-Slack makes employees’ health a priority.
-‘This isn’t proper remote work,’ says Rayl.
-‘It’s working from home during a crisis.
-First and foremost, we’re telling employees to take care of themselves and take care of their families.
+But even with the uptick in global communication, it’s important to recognize people may not be as productive as usual.
+Slack makes employee health a priority.
+“This isn’t proper remote work,” says Rayl.
+“It’s working from home during a crisis.
+First and foremost, we’re communicating to employees to take care of themselves and take care of their families.
 We’re making sure that people are taking time off.
-And then beyond that, once we have a healthy employee base, there are all these opportunities to tackle.’
+And then beyond that, once we have a healthy employee base, there are all these opportunities to tackle.”

 Keeping up with questions

-It’s a new way of working for a lot of people–you can’t just pop over to your colleague’s desk to ask them a question.
-This holds true within organisations as well, where people are getting used to the idea of asynchronous communication.
-Rayl says that you don’t have to be on Slack all the time or keep up with every channel constantly, and she shares her own best practice for knowing what’s important.
+It’s a new way of working for a lot of people–you can’t just pop over to your coworker’s desk to ask a question.
+This holds true within organizations as well, where people are getting used to the idea of asynchronous communication.
+Rayl says you don’t have to be on Slack all the time, or keep up with every channel constantly, and she shares her own best practices for knowing what’s important.

 Making communications count

 It can be a challenge to manage communications to a remote workforce-and it’s equally challenging for employees.
-Rayl says that one way to cut down on the noise is to have a dedicated announcements channel on Slack for company-wide communications and to make sure that employees know they’re expected to read that channel.
-‘And another big thing is – only say it once.
-Don’t announce it to managers and then ask managers to tell their teams – say it once, say it in the same voice every time.
-This cuts down the feeling that you’ve seen the same thing 10 different times.’
+Rayl says one way to cut down on the noise is to have a dedicated announcements channel on Slack for company-wide communications, and to make sure employees know they’re expected to read that channel.
+“And another big thing is only say it once.
+Don’t announce it to managers, and then have managers tell their teams – say it once, say it in the same voice every time.
+That cuts down the feeling you’ve seen the same thing ten different times.”